cxie19/jmfhc/README.md

 ```

 ## Example
-For example, we want to fit a JMFHC with repeatedly measured biomarker values
+For example, we want to fit a JMFHC for the example data *jmfhc_dat*.
-as the outcome of the longitudinal submodel with measurement times as the
+This joint model has repeatedly measured biomarker values as the outcome of the
+longitudinal submodel with measurement times as the
 covariate and treatment as the short- and long-term covariate in the cure
 submodel.
 These two submodels share individual random effects.
 We call the function *fhcmodel*, and the following command is used.